 Key Takeaways

 1. Effective teaching necessitates a strategic integration of independent discovery and guided learning.
-While Piaget emphasised children's active construction of knowledge through exploration and interaction with their environment (Piaget & Inhelder, 1969), Vygotsky highlighted the crucial role of social interaction and expert guidance in developing higher mental functions (Vygotsky, 1978).
+While Piaget emphasised children's active construction of knowledge through exploration and interaction with their environment (Piaget & Inhelder, 1969), Vygotsky highlighted the important role of social interaction and expert guidance in developing higher mental functions (Vygotsky, 1978).
 Teachers must discern when to allow learners autonomous exploration and when to provide structured support to advance their understanding.

 2. Understanding the Zone of Proximal Development (ZPD) is paramount for truly differentiated instruction.
 Vygotsky's concept of the ZPD, the gap between what a learner can achieve independently and what they can accomplish with assistance, provides a powerful framework for targeted teaching (Vygotsky, 1978).
-By identifying this zone, educators can provide appropriate scaffolding, moving beyond assessing current readiness to fostering future potential, as further explored by Bruner (1986) in his work on instructional support.
+By identifying this zone, educators can provide appropriate scaffolding, moving beyond assessing current readiness to building future potential, as further explored by Bruner (1986) in his work on instructional support.

 3. Language serves as a fundamental driver of cognitive development, not merely a communication tool.
 Vygotsky profoundly argued that language, initially social, becomes internalised as private speech and then inner speech, shaping thought processes and problem-solving abilities (Vygotsky, 1962).
 This perspective contrasts with Piaget's view of egocentric speech as non-social, underscoring the critical importance of rich verbal interaction and dialogue in the classroom for learners' intellectual growth.